Psalms 73:26..My heart and flesh may fail, but God is the strength of my heart

 No, the typical acre averages between 3 to 5 moles.
 Moles are solitary by nature and extremely territorial.
 One mole can average 100 feet of digging new tunnels in 1 Day, 18 feet an hour when digging surface or deep tunnels, and can travel 80 feet a minute in tunnel already created.

 Our answer to this question is simple, if all of these actually worked, we would not be in business.
 Ever heard the expression, cheaper is better?
 Not really is it, quality and factual knowledge beats cheap any day.
 Those things are there to hook the homeowner, not to solve your problem.
 Moles do not eat any form of grain or plant matter, they are strictly meat eaters.
-As to the sound, sonic, and vibrating devices designed to scare moles away, we at TRapper's Wildlife Control catch moles weekly fairly close to these devices.
+As to the sound, sonic, and vibrating devices designed to scare moles away, we catch moles weekly fairly close to these devices.